m-aishah/Book-Binder/README.md

 ## Why Python? 🐍

 I chose Python because it's easy to work with, has tons of community support, and plays nicely with MySQL.
-Plus, Python is just plain awesome.
+Plus, at the time I wanted to learn to use tkinter, so what better way to learn than to create something with it.

 ## Database Stuff 💾